lkalabric/bioinfo/README.md

 Fifth, last but not least, add scripts/ to PATH
 Note: The most common directories that hold executable programs are /bin, /sbin, /usr/sbin, /usr/local/bin and /usr/local/sbin<br>

 To add scripts/ to PATH, run:<br>
 export PATH="$HOME/scripts:$PATH"                                     # this exports $PATH<br>

 To make the change permanent, you need to define the $PATH variable in the shell configuration files like ~/.bashrc.<br>
 $ echo 'export PATH="$HOME/scripts:$PATH" # add scripts/ to PATH' >> ~/.bashrc  # appends the export to ~/.bashrc file<br>

-After saving the file, execute it by running:<br>
+After saving the file, run to the export take effect:<br>
 $ source ~/.bashrc

+To test if everything is working so far, let´s do this:
+$  git_scripts.sh bioinfo                                             # this command also changes all script files modes to executable

 Programming languages and package repositories
 - Perl (CPAN)